zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 An Experiment can be described as a work unit that contains the definition of data source, prediction target, and prediction type along with optional settings.
 After an Experiment runs successfully, it presents you a list of machine learning models in the leader board.
 You can select any model for deployment, or use it to create a notebook based on the selected model.
 When creating an Experiment, you must define the data source and the target of the experiment.
 To create an Experiment:

 1. Click **AutoML** on your Oracle Machine Learning home page.
+Alternatively, you can go to the left navigation menu at the upper left corner of the page and click AutoML.
 The AutoML Experiments page opens.

 	![Homepage](images/homepage_automl.png)